any-docs/css/content/reference/values/position-area_value/index.md

 ## Logical grid keywords

 The logical grid keywords specify an area of the position area grid using logical values.
-With these values, the position and direction are affected by {{cssxref("writing-mode")}} and {{cssxref("direction")}} settings on either the element's [containing block](/guides/Display/Containing_block) or, in the case of the `self` keywords, the positioned element itself.
+With these values, the position and direction are affected by `writing-mode` and `direction` settings on either the element's [containing block](/guides/Display/Containing_block) or, in the case of the `self` keywords, the positioned element itself.
 There are two types of logical keywords; generic and explicit.

 ### Generic logical row and column keywords